NicholasSynovic/nicholassynovic.github.io/content/summaries/mulitmedia-content-creation-using-global-network-cameras-the-making-of-cam2.md

 > What has been done prior to this paper?

+Prior work has gone through the effort of collecting information from open, internet cameras.
+However, the compute and storage complexity has limited their usefulness.
+Furthermore, in order to make this tool useful to all researchers, as a cloud software technology, autoscaling and load balancing is a challenge as well.

 ### Figures, Diagrams, Illustrations, and Graphs

 > Are the axes properly labeled?
 Are results shown with error bars, so that
 > conclusions are statistically significant?

+All of the images are properly labelled.

 ### Clarity

 > Is the paper well written?

+Yes, the paper is well written.

 ### Relevant Work